 - Improve diabetes control6

 - Shed excess weight more easily7,8

 “And the really good news is that losing just 10 to 15% of excess body weight often improves sleep apnea so much that it sometimes even disappears.
-Many patients, in fact, find they no longer need their CPAP machines,” notes cardiologist Ronald Scheib, MD, FACC, Medical Director at Pritikin.
+Many patients, in fact, find they no longer need their CPAP machines,” notes Pritikin’s Medical Director, Dr. Danine Fruge.